deklaus/OpenValveControl/ESP-ValveControl/README.md

   set_pos[sel] = parseInt(document.getElementById('set_pos').value);
   max_mA[sel] = parseFloat(document.getElementById('max_mA').value);

-  // build the argument string, which will be appended to the URI and the request (/move?) and send to the ESP: var query = 'vz=' + sel + '&set_pos=' + set_pos[sel] + '&max_mA=' + max_mA[sel].toFixed(1);
+  // build the argument string, which will be appended to the URI and the request (/move?) before being sent to the ESP: var query = 'vz=' + sel + '&set_pos=' + set_pos[sel] + '&max_mA=' + max_mA[sel].toFixed(1);

-  // send a XML HTTP request to the server, which can be evaluated by the "server.on" function (see the *setup* chapter).
-  var xhr = new XMLHttpRequest();
+  // send a XML HTTP request to the server, which can be evaluated by the "server.on" function (see the *setup* chapter). var xhr = new XMLHttpRequest();
   xhr.open('GET', '/move?'+query, true);